Huge underwater volcano chain discovered off the coast of Tasmania

 The scientists also encountered an unusual abundance of marine animals in the area, including humpback and long-finned pilot whales as well as albatrosses, petrels and other seabirds.

-The unexpected discovery, made by Martin and other researchers aboard the organization's research ship Investigator during a 25-day mapping expedition, highlights just how little we really know about the bottom of the ocean.
+The unexpected discovery, made by scientists aboard the organization's research ship Investigator during a 25-day mapping expedition, highlights just how little we really know about the bottom of the ocean.

 “We’ve only mapped a tiny fraction of the ocean floor,” said Andrew Fisher, a marine geologist at the University of California, Santa Cruz, who was not involved in the new discovery.
 “We have more detailed maps of Mars, Venus and the moon than we do of the seafloor.
 Other planetary bodies can be mapped in high resolution with satellites, but on Earth, the water layer gets in the way.
 The only way is to go out with ships.”